 Our principal competitors for video services throughout our territory are DBS providers.
 The two largest DBS providers are DirecTV and DISH Network.
 Competition from DBS, including intensive marketing efforts with aggressive pricing, exclusive programming and increased high definition broadcasting has had an adverse impact on our ability to retain customers.
-DBS has grown rapidly over the last several years.
-DBS companies have also expanded their activities in the multiple dwelling unit ("MDU") market.
+DBS companies have also expanded their activities in the MDU market.
 The cable industry, including us, has lost a significant number of video customers to DBS competition, and we face serious challenges in this area in the future.

 Telephone companies, including two major telephone companies, AT&T and Verizon, offer video and other services in competition with us, and we expect they will increasingly do so in the future.
-Upgraded portions of these networks carry two-way video, data services and provide digital voice services similar to ours.
-In the case of Verizon, high-speed data services operate at speeds as high as, or higher than, ours.
+Upgraded portions of these networks carry two-way video, data service offerings and provide digital voice services similar to ours.
+In the case of Verizon, high-speed data services offer speeds as high as or higher than ours.
 In addition, these companies continue to offer their traditional telephone services, as well as service bundles that include wireless voice services provided by affiliated companies.
-Based on our internal estimates, we believe that AT&T and Verizon are offering video services in areas serving approximately 27% to 31% of our estimated homes passed as of September 30, 2010, and we have experienced increased customer losses in these areas.
+Based on our internal estimates, we believe that AT&T and Verizon are offering video services in areas serving approximately 28% to 33% and 3% to 4%, respectively, of our estimated homes passed as of September 30, 2011, and we have experienced customer losses in these areas.
 AT&T and Verizon have also launched campaigns to capture more of the MDU market.
 Additional upgrades and product launches are expected in markets in which we operate.
-With respect to our Internet access services, we face competition, including intensive marketing efforts and aggressive pricing, from telephone companies and other providers of DSL.
-DSL service competes with our high-speed Internet service and is often offered at prices lower than our Internet services, although often at speeds lower than the speeds we offer.
+With respect to our

+Internet access services, we face competition, including intensive marketing efforts and aggressive pricing, from telephone companies and other providers of DSL.
+DSL service competes with our Internet service and is often offered at prices lower than our Internet services, although often at speeds lower than the speeds we offer.
 In addition, in many of our markets, these companies have entered into co-marketing arrangements with DBS providers to offer service bundles combining video services provided by a DBS provider with DSL and traditional telephone and wireless services offered by the telephone companies and their affiliates.
 These service bundles offer customers similar pricing and convenience advantages as our bundles.
-Moreover, as we continue to market our telephone offerings, we will face considerable competition from established telephone companies and other carriers.
+Continued growth in our residential telephone business faces risks.
+The competitive landscape for residential and commercial telephone services is intense; we face competition from providers of Internet telephone services, as well as incumbent telephone companies.
+Further, we face increasing competition for residential telephone services as more consumers in the United States are replacing traditional telephone service with wireless service.

 The existence of more than one cable system operating in the same territory is referred to as an overbuild.
 Overbuilds could adversely affect our growth, financial condition, and results of operations, by creating or increasing competition.
-Based on internal estimates and excluding telephone companies, as of September 30, 2010, we are aware of traditional overbuild situations impacting approximately 7% to 8% of our estimated homes passed, and potential traditional overbuild situations in areas servicing approximately an additional 2% of our estimated homes passed.
+Based on internal estimates and excluding telephone companies, as of September 30, 2011, we are aware of traditional overbuild situations impacting approximately 7% to 9% of our estimated homes passed, and potential traditional overbuild situations in areas servicing approximately an additional 1% of our estimated homes passed.
 Additional overbuild situations may occur in other systems.